Shop

 ANTI-INFLAMMATORY PROPERTIES

-As a result of their investigation Chen et al (2014) validated the anti-inflammatory effects of manuka essential oil and determined that it inhibits tumour necrosis factor alpha (TNF-α), a proinflammatory cytokine, without blocking Interleukin 4 (IL-4), an anti-inflammatory cytokine capable of inhibiting the proinflammatory cytokines Interleukin-1 (IL-1) and Interleukin-6 (IL-6).
-These results suggest that this essential oil is ideal for treating infected skin lesions and wounds as well as being used as an active ingredient in skin care products.
+Following their investigation, Chen et al. (2014) confirmed the anti-inflammatory effects of manuka essential oil; They determined that it inhibits tumor necrosis factor alpha (TNF-α), a pro-inflammatory cytokine, without blocking interleukin-4 (IL-4), an anti-inflammatory cytokine capable of inhibiting the pro-inflammatory cytokines interleukin-1 (IL-1) and interleukin-6 (IL-6).
+These results suggest that this essential oil is well-suited for treating skin lesions and infected wounds, in addition to serving as an active ingredient in skin care products.

-The β-tricetones of the essential oil of manuka are used in the composition of anti-dandruff shampoos because of their antifungal activity against Malassezia, a kind of yeast that proliferates in the scalp and sebum.
+The β-triketones in manuka essential oil are used in anti-dandruff shampoos due to their antifungal activity against Malassezia, a species of yeast that proliferates on the scalp and in sebum.

 ACARICIDAL PROPERTIES

-Its acaricidal activity was established as a result of the work of Jeong (2008) and Jeong and al (2009) which showed that triketones from L scoparium kill three species of mites : Dermatophagoides farinae, D. pteronyssinus and Tyrophagus putrescentiae.
+Its acaricidal activity was established following the work of Jeong (2008) and Jeong et al. (2009), who demonstrated that the triketones from L. scoparium kill three species of mites: Dermatophagoides farinae, D. pteronyssinus, and Tyrophagus putrescentiae.

-SUGGESTED FORMULA AS A TOOTHPASTE AGAINST TARTAR AND BAD BREATH
+SUGGESTED FORMULA AS A TOOTHPASTE TO PREVENT TARTAR AND FIGHT BAD BREATH

-1. Toothpaste: pour a pinch of white clay on the wet toothbrush, add 1 drop of the essential oil mixture, gently brush teeth and gums.
+1. Toothpaste: sprinkle a pinch of white clay onto a damp toothbrush, add 1 drop of the essential oil blend, and gently brush your teeth and gums.

-2. Bad breath: pour 1-2 drops on a DGL licorice tablet and chew several times a day or pour 5 drops in a little water, shake and then rinse your mouth with the mixture.
+2. Bad breath: Place 1–2 drops on a DGL licorice tablet and chew several times a day, or add 5 drops to a small amount of water, shake, and then rinse your mouth with the mixture.

 Additional information